Centre of Excellence for Operations in Confined and Shallow Waters: Participants

-Germany acts as 'Framework Nation' for COE CSW providing the infrastructure, basic services, financial contributions and core staff personnel as well as a number of "Subject Matter Experts".
+Germany acts as 'Framework Nation' for the centre.
+It provides the infrastructure, basic services, financial contributions and core staff personnel as well as a number of "Subject Matter Experts".

-Upon the foundation of COE CSW, Greece, the Netherlands, and Turkey acceded as sponsoring nations providing "Subject Matter Experts" and financial contributions.
+Upon the foundation of the centre, Greece, the Netherlands, and Turkey acceded as sponsoring nations providing "Subject Matter Experts" and financial contributions.
 In 2009 Poland and in 2014 Italy also joined as Sponsoring Nations.

 NATO COEs are open for NATO partners in terms of providing Subject Matter Expertise and financial contributions.
 In 2011, COE CSW welcomed Finland, the first "Contributing Nation" to a NATO COE.

 Finally, the United States of America is participating in the COE CSW through the 'Personnel Exchange Program' with the German Navy.
 From 2011 to 2019, the Republic of Finland supported the COE CSW, being the first Contributing Partner to a NATO COE ever.

 Structure

-The supervisory board of COE CSW is the 'Steering Committee' composed of a chairman (allocated by the Framework Nation but, without a vote) and a representative of each participating nation (each having one vote).
+The centre's supervisory board is the 'Steering Committee' composed of a chairman (allocated by the Framework Nation but, without a vote) and a representative of each participating nation (each having one vote).
 The Steering Committee monitors the work progress and approves the annual report and budget.

-The COE CSW is led by a Director with the rank of Rear admiral (lh) who at the same time is double-hatted as commander of the German Flotilla 1.
+The centre is led by a Director from the German Navy at the rank of Flotilla Admiral (NATO OF-6, equivalent to a Royal Navy Commodore) who at the same time is double-hatted as commander of the German Flotilla 1.
 The Executive Director, a navy captain, is responsible for daily operations.
 The staff of Flotilla 1 assists with administrative issues such as security and logistics.

-In 2015, the COE CSW implemented a new working structure.
+In 2015, the centre implemented a new working structure.
 Consisting of three branches, the structure clearly differentiates between productive work and supporting management functions: